§ Pillar 03 · The library

 Firm-built essay

-Ghana — Reading the AI Mirror Engine Output
+Ghana — Reading the Market Entry Protocol Output

-The AI Mirror Stage-3 Full Report on Dr. Janelle Thompson's Ghana market entry is the engine's published reference deliverable.
+The Market Entry Intelligence Decision Protocol Stage-3 Full Report on Dr. Janelle Thompson's Ghana market entry is the engine's published reference deliverable.
 This essay is the reader's guide to the two pathways, why Pathway B was recommended, and what the cartography is doing that the summary numbers cannot do alone.

 -